amynic/ainights-sessionowners/README.md

 First we need to create two Azure Storage Accounts.

-Go to the azure portal and click create new resource.
+Go to the azure portal and click create new resource in the top left corner.
 Select the section Storage and choose the first option Storage Account.

 ![Azure Storage Account](docs-images/storage-account.JPG)